Virus prompts late shows to drop audiences, 'Survivor' delay

-LOS ANGELES — The ripple effect of the new coronavirus on the entertainment industry on Wednesday reached late-night television and far beyond to the series "Survivor" in Fiji.
+LOS ANGELES — The ripple effect of the new coronavirus on the entertainment industry reached late-night television and far beyond to the series "Survivor" in Fiji.

 In a statement Wednesday, NBC said it was suspending live audiences for Jimmy Fallon's "Tonight Show" and "Late Night with Seth Meyers" starting Monday, citing the safety of guest and employees as the "top priority."